Gal Fridman: 1996 Summer Olympic Games, Atlanta

 At the 1996 Summer Olympics, Fridman won a bronze medal for Israel in the Olympic Sailing Windsurfing Event (Mistral Men's Windsurfing category), and was named Israeli Sportsman of the Year.

 2000 Summer Olympics, Sydney, Australia

 Despite his form in the previous years, he failed to win the Israeli Olympic Trials and did not represent Israel in the Sydney 2000 Olympics.
 Amit Inbar represented Israel in the 2000 Olympics and finished 7th overall.

 2004 Summer Olympics, Athens, Greece

-Back on form leading up to the 2004 Olympics, Fridman was one of Israel's Olympic Team favorites to a win a Medal (along with judoka Ariel Zeevi and athlete Aleksander Averbukh), and prepared intensively for the Olympic Games two years prior to the event.
-At the 2004 Summer Olympics, Fridman again competed in the Olympic Windsurfing Discipline of Sailing (Mistral Windsurfer Class), a discipline that included 11 races.
+Back on form leading up to the 2004 Olympics, Fridman was one of Israel's Olympic Team favorites to win a medal (along with judoka Ariel Ze'evi and athlete Aleksander Averbukh), and prepared intensively for the Olympic Games two years prior to the event.
+At the 2004 Summer Olympics, Fridman again competed in the Olympic windsurfing discipline of sailing (Mistral Windsurfer Class), a discipline that included 11 races.

-Fridman was coached by retired Olympic Windsurfing Silver (1992) and bronze medalist (1988) Michael Gebhardt from the US.
+Fridman was coached by retired Olympic windsurfing silver (1992) and bronze medalist (1988) Michael Gebhardt from the U.S.